 Trans Port is an art and science project sailing cross the Baltic Sea, inspiring people to act for a more sustainable future.
-The performing arts company Acting for Climate (NO/DK) joins forces with Festival Norpas (FI) to bring local scientists, activists and artists on board for a transformative experience to kick-start new ideas and creative processes on sustainability.
+The performing arts company Acting for Climate (NO/DK) joins forces with Festival Norpas (FI) and Hawila Project (DK) to bring local scientists, activists and artists on board for a transformative experience to kick-start new ideas and creative processes on sustainability.

 Trans Port sails from harbour to harbour with Hawila, a two-masted wooden sailing ship from 1935.
 In late summer 2022 we set off from Denmark to harbours in Finland, Russia, Estonia and Sweden, in which we play the performance Ripples and engage in local encounters through workshops on sustainability.

 Trans Port is multi-layered; it combines performance and workshops in harbours, as well as the sailing journey with international artists and scientists in residency on board.
 TransPort is an experiment on creating a whole new standard of sustainability as touring artists, and providing meeting points for collaboration and exchange.

 Trans Port draws attention to the role of the Baltic sea among the coastal countries in the future.
 As climate change becomes more prominent, the solutions have to be found collectively.
 Could we, instead of exchanging cheap goods, start exchanging inspiring stories, innovative ideas and meaningful connections with our neighbours across the water?
 The aim of Trans Port is to question the values on which we build our society, and create curiosity and debate on board and in harbours.